tedgey/Daily-Sales-Quotes/README.md

 Daily Sales Quotes

 To Do:

 Sales Quote of the day page:
-enable social links to share properly enable QuoteScore counter to actually count + heart animation change quotes from appearing as random every time the page loads to a new quote every day add submit link for "Submit to be featured"
+enable social links to share properly change quotes from appearing as random every time the page loads to a new quote every day add submit link for "Submit to be featured"
 More motivation link
+enable QuoteScore counter to have a heart animation

-modal submission form
+Modal submission form:
 greatest quote ever
 from (LinkedIn URL or @twitter)